Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Discussion

 \section{Discussion}

-We have studied the effect of radiative and thermal feedback from growing central mass accumulation during direct collapse within the parent DM halos at high redshift, in the form an SMS or a self-gravitating disk.
+We have studied the effect of radiative and thermal feedback from growing central mass accumulation during direct collapse within the parent DM halos at high redshift, in the form of an SMS or a self-gravitating disk.
 We performed 3-D cosmological simulations and modeled the emerging radiation flux with a ray-tracing algorithm on the fly.
-The accretion rate on a large scale is determined by the DM halo potential, while it is modified on sub-pc scale when the central mass approaches $\sim 10^5\,M_\odot$, modeled as a sink particle with a radius of $\sim 8\times 10^{-5}$\,pc.
+The accretion rate on a large scale is determined by the DM halo potential, while it is modified on the sub-pc scale when the central mass approaches $\sim 10^5\,M_\odot$, modeled as a sink particle with a radius of $\sim 1.3\times 10^{-5}$\,pc.

 We analyze our results by summarizing them first. \begin{itemize} \item The accretion rate onto the sink is very noisy, in part because of the natural variation in the accretion rate, and in part because of the radiation/thermal feedback.
-Accretion onto the sink is mostly super-Eddington, with the duty cycle of $\sim 0.9$, when the rate drops substantially.
-The emerging luminosity mimics evolution of the accretion rate and peaks at $\sim 10L_{\rm Edd}$.
-The anisotropy of the accretion flow generated by the presence of the angular momentum appears to sufficiently attenuate the soft X-rays and will lead to the survival of the H$_2$.
+Accretion onto the sink is mildly super-critical or critical, with the duty cycle of $\sim 0.9$, when the rate drops substantially.
+The emerging luminosity mimics the evolution of the accretion rate and peaks at $\sim 2L_{\rm Edd}$.
+The anisotropy of the accretion flow generated by the presence of the angular momentum appears to sufficiently attenuate the UV and soft X-rays, which can help for the survival of the H$_2$ within the parent DM halo.

-\item While the accretion rate is independent of radius on the DM halo scales, it is slowly increasing inwards at sub-parsec scales acquiring a disky character when the massive object forms.
-The outflow is generated by the feedback onto the accretion flow, and is characterized by redirecting some of the accretion flow at smallest radii and ablating the accretion from the boundaries of the biconical funnel.
+\item While the accretion rate is independent of radius on the DM halo scales, it is slowly increasing inwards inside 0.01\,pc scales acquiring a disky character when the massive object forms.
+The outflow is generated by the feedback onto the accretion flow, and is characterized by redirecting some of the accretion flow at the smallest radii and ablating the accretion from the boundaries of the biconical funnel.
 The dominant opacity of the primordial composition gas is found to be the electron scattering and the bound-free hydrogen absorption.
-No